ð Run the Operator with Docker

 directory and edit it with a terminal text editor like nano or vim.
 You can also runhistory -c

 in your terminal session after you're done, to clear the current terminal history so that the secrets don't show up.
+Please don't forget to update the version to the most recent version, which can be found in our Releases Repo.

 mkdir drosera-operator